New Product Development is a comprehensive set of multi-disciplinary processes that turns an opportunity into a product to satisfy a customer.

 - Launched products have a failure rate of 25% to 45%

-Research shows some of the NPD failures can be attributed to the lack of structured NPD process.
+Research shows that some NPD failures can be attributed to the lack of a structured NPD process.
 According to Wheelwright and Clark (1992), companies who approach NPD in a structured manner have more success than those with an ad-hoc approach.

 By following a well-planned set of procedures & milestones, companies can avoid some of the common pitfalls that lead to the failure of NPD, such as;